catb0x/RbxModTool/README.md

 ## Notes
 ~~i swear 1.1 is coming someday ill try to upload it tmrw~~ gonna upload full 1.1 release in like 100 years idk

+## Future
+so like i'm now using bloxstrap and it automatically does the mods 4 me so 1.1 will probably be the last release